-In breaking for the saddle you may begin by shewing him the blanket, rub. bing him with it, and throwing it on his back; in a short time you may lay the saddle on, and after fondling him for a few minutes you may fasten it and ride him with periect safety.
+In breaking for the saddle you may 5 begin by shewing him the blanket, rub. bing him with it, and throwing it on his back; in a short time you may lay the saddle on, and after fondling him for a few minutes you may fasten it and ride him with periect safety.
 It is better for one person to stand by his head at first and keep him quiet; and then to lead him along until all danger is over.
-If he is dangerous, you may exercise him for some time, by leading him, and leaving him, as he becomes more and more gentle ed the following resolutions :
+If he is voice.